magomimmo/modern-cljs/doc/tutorial-18.md

   :ring {:handler modern-cljs.core/app})
 ```

-Do you think this cleaned version is more or less readable of the
+Judge by yourself is how much readble is this cleaned version of the
-previous one?
-Do you think there are still libs/tools to be moved away
-from here?
+`project.clj` file if compared with the previous one.

 That said, if you want to add a local `:profiles` section in the
 `project.clj` file you can do it, but you're going to dirty the
-readability of the content.
+readability of its content.

 ## Project separated profiles

 Ok, we removed any lib/tool supporting the development phase, but
-where we put them?
+where we have to put them?

-In a project specific `profiles.clj` hosted in the main directory of
+In a project specific `profiles.clj` file hosted in the main directory
-the project itself.
+of the project itself.

 Following is the content of the project specific `profiles.clj` file
 containing all the components we removed from the initial version of